mattyhempstead/wim/README.md

-# WiM
+# WiM [WIP]

 imagine being so pedantic that you decide to write your own window manager

-ty tinywm for the boilerplate
+currently on hold while I wait for nvidia to support wlroots